 Hiking in Malibu

-This round-up of the 4 best hikes in Malibu offers something for everyone – from difficult 8-mile treks near the ocean to shaded inland hikes under 5 miles.
-Whether you choose one or try all four, you are bound to have an enjoyable and scenic time hiking the best trails of Malibu.
+This round-up of the 8 best hikes in Malibu offers something for everyone – from difficult 8-mile treks near the ocean to shaded inland hikes under 5 miles.
+Whether you choose one or every hike, you are bound to have an enjoyable and scenic time hiking the best trails of Malibu.